Brinell hardness test

-The Brinell hardness test (pronounced /brəˈnɛl/) measures the indentation hardness of materials.
+The Brinell hardness test /brəˈnɛl/ measures the indentation hardness of materials.
 It determines hardness through the scale of penetration of an indenter, loaded on a material test-piece.
 It is one of several definitions of hardness in materials science.
 The hardness scale is expressed in terms of a Brinell hardness value, sometimes referred to as the Brinell hardness number but formally expressed as HBW (Hardness Brinell Wolfram – Wolfram being an alternative name for the tungsten carbide ball indenter used during the test).

 The test was named after Johan August Brinell (1849-1925) who developed the method at the end of the 19th century.

 History

 Premiered by Swedish engineer Johan August Brinell at the 1900 Paris Exposition, it was the first widely used and standardised hardness test in engineering and metallurgy.
 The large size of indentation and thus possible damage to test-pieces limits its usefulness.
 However, it also had the useful feature that the hardness value divided by two gave the approximate UTS in ksi for steels.
 This feature contributed to its early adoption over competing hardness tests.